Have You Been Wrongfully Dismissed?

 In a wrongful dismissal matter, it is often the first time you may be consulting with a lawyer.
 Anything that is unfamiliar in life is often intimidating or at the very least, uncomfortable.
-At Boire Law, our goal is to always ensure that when a client leaves an initial meeting, they understand their rights and know their options.
+At Carol Boire Employment Law, our goal is to always ensure that when a client leaves an initial meeting, they understand their rights and know their options.

 Information is empowering.
 Ultimately, it is always the client’s decision as to what course of action to take.
 But if you are the client then you should only do so once you understand what your rights are.